gwtproject/gwt-site/src/main/markdown/articles/mvp-architecture-2.md

   }
 </pre>

-<p>By stringing together a list of these classes, and providing the necessary
-render() implementations and isClickable()/isSelectable() overrides, you can start see how we would define our layout.
-Let's take a look at how we would make this work with our Contacts sample.</p>
+By stringing together a list of these classes, and providing the necessary render() implementations and isClickable()/isSelectable() overrides, you can start see how we would define our layout.
+Let's take a look at how we would make this work with our Contacts sample.

 <pre class="prettyprint">
   public class ContactsViewColumnDefinitions&lt;ContactDetails> {